Deco&Design - Manufacture of wooden houses

 • special appearance

-The advantage on construction costs are seen as early as the design phase when you need planning permission.
-It costs less than that for building an extra storey.
-The most advantageous option is the attic when there is already an attic of the required height.
-It is more of a development that involves insulating the walls, roof and floor, reinforcing the floors in the case of an old house (we have had this experience), building partitions, fitting windows, making the routes and fitting the heating and plumbing.
-These improvements, even the more complicated ones involving raising the roof or making access more convenient, cost less than building an entire floor from scratch.
+The advantage on construction costs You can see it right from the design stage when you need planning permission.
+It costs less than building an extra storey.
+The most cost-effective option is the attic when there is already a loft of the required height.
+It is more of an improvement that involves insulating the walls, roof and floor, reinforcing the floors in the case of an old house (I had this experience), building partition walls, fitting windows, making routes and installing the heating and plumbing.
+These improvements, even the more complicated ones involving raising the roof or making access more convenient, cost less than building a whole floor from scratch.

-Low loft weight results from the use of existing walls.
-Interior fittings are much lighter and don't overload the load-bearing structure.
-Light weight is an advantage in case of large shocks (earthquake).
+Low loft weight results from using existing walls.
+Interior fittings are much lighter and do not overstress the structure.
+The low weight is an advantage in case of large shocks (earthquake).

 Regarding appearance, the attic impresses us all.
-We extended the house with a loft and saw the reaction of friends and guests.
-The sloping walls, the spaces, the sound of the rain on the roof, the light that falls in different ways create a special atmosphere.
-That's why cafés, bookshops and even theatre stages are set up in such spaces.
-Modern materials and technologies, which provide excellent thermal and sound insulation, remove even the last trace of doubt and leave room for imagination.
+We have extended the house by installing a loft in the attic and have seen the reaction of friends and guests.
+The sloping walls, the recessed spaces, the sound of the rain on the roof, the light falling otherwise create a special atmosphere.
+That's why cafes, bookshops and even theaters are set up in such spaces.
+Modern materials and technologies, which provide excellent thermal and sound insulation, remove the last trace of doubt and leave room for the imagination.

 attic

-Insulation, perhaps the most important aspect when fitting out a loft
+Insulation, perhaps the most important aspect when designing an attic

-If you're looking to save money on loft insulation materials, it's best not to start loft insulation.
-Without good insulation it will be very hot in summer and very cold in winter, the rain will make a deafening noise, you'll hear every cat taking its evening walk on the roof.
+If you set out to save money on attic insulation materials, you'd better not start attic insulation.
+Without good insulation it will be very hot in summer and very cold in winter, the rain will make a deafening noise, you will hear every cat taking its evening roof walk.
 There are studies that say that 25% of heat is lost through the attic, and in older houses the losses can be as high as 50%.
-That means that almost half the money you've spent on heating your home has gone out the window.
-Isn't it better to invest in good insulation?
+That means almost half of the money you gave to heat your home has gone out the window.
+Isn't it better to invest it in good insulation?

-When choosing insulation material don't just think about price.
-There are other more important aspects.
-Think about the fact that you are making a long-term investment and that the savings you make now are likely to cost you much more in the future.
+When choosing insulation, don't just think about price.
+There are other aspects that are much more important.
+Consider that you are making a long-term investment and that the savings you make now may cost you much more in the future.
 Choose a material with good insulating properties and calculate the thickness needed to get the maximum result.
-If you have allergies or breathing problems or are a fan of natural products there are plenty of healthy options for insulation: wood fiber, hemp, jute, cellulose, wool.
+If you have allergies or breathing problems or are a fan of natural products there are plenty of healthy options for insulation: wood fiber, hemp, jutecellulose, wool.
 The important thing is that the insulation is effective.

 Good loft insulation contributes to the comfort of the whole house.
-Roof losses will be infinitely lower and heat will be kept at bay in summer.
-Correct installation of insulation will also mean eliminating leaks on the roof or between levels.
+Roof losses will be infinitely reduced and summer heat will be kept at bay.
+Installing the insulation correctly will also mean no more leaks on the roof or between floors.

-Not perfect, but often the most spectacular and least expensive option
+It's not perfect, but it's often the most spectacular and least expensive option

-If you have a tall and generous attic, it's a shame to think of another way to expand.
-You won't lose storage space because the sloping walls of the loft allow for all sorts of useful layouts.
+If you have a tall and generous loft, it's a shame to think of another way to extend it.
+You won't lose out on storage space because the sloping walls of the attic allow for all sorts of useful layouts.
 And you'll have the extra living space in no time.

-You can convert the loft into a bedroom for children who have grown up and can no longer sleep in the same room, a place to rest or meet friends, a separate apartment for one of the children or a work office.
-In fact, the possibilities are many, it's up to you, your desires and your imagination.
+You can convert the attic into a bedroom for children who have grown up and can no longer sleep in the same room, a space to rest or meet friends, a totally separate apartment for one of the children or a work office.
+In fact, the possibilities are many, it's up to you, your wishes and your imagination.

 attic